arduino/go-updater/README.md

 ### 3. Server Setup

 Set up an HTTP server to serve your releases.
-The updater expects this structure where each platform has its own subdirectory:
+The updater expects this structure where each platform has its own json file:

 ```
 https://releases.example.com/          <- Base URL used in NewClient()
 ├── /path/to/release/
-   ├── myapp-linux-amd64             <- Actual executable/archive
+   ├── myapp-linux-amd64-1.2.0.tar.gz             <- Actual executable/archive
-   ├── myapp-windows-amd64.exe
+   ├── myapp-windows-amd64-1.2.0-installer.exe
-   ├── myapp-darwin-amd64
+   ├── myapp-darwin-amd64.zip
    |
    └── darwin-amd64.json
    └── linux-amd64.json              <- Platform manifest (auto-discovered)